 There are zillions (or way more than a lot) of external causes of stress.
 Despite trying to avoid stress every day, the truth is, we are never going to be stress-free.
 So, it’s important that we know how to relieve stress quickly … before the overwhelm.

 The good thing is, stress is not always associated with something negative.
-According to Delta Discovery Center, there is also a type of stress that connotes a positive vibe.
+There is also a type of stress that connotes a positive vibe.

 This type of stress is called eustress.
 Eustress is associated with events such as marriage, promotion, adding a newborn to the family, graduation, and meeting new friends.

 Distress, on the other hand, is the type of stress that everyone dreads because it is associated with negative events such as death, financial problems, traumatic events, and so on.
 We tend to focus on distressing situations but the quick stress-relievers will help with distress or eustress.